In the beginning was the Word. Then there was the Music.

 With a successful trial run under his belt, Greene is now looking to encourage other congregations to try the Bound to the World format.

-As the official storyweaver at the upcoming Canadian Lutheran-Anglican Youth (CLAY) gathering in Thunder Bay, he is pondering the idea of incorporating Bound to the Word in some way (registration is still open for CLAY, which runs from August 15-19).
+As the official storyweaver at the upcoming Canadian Lutheran-Anglican Youth (CLAY) gathering in Thunder Bay, he is pondering the idea of incorporating Bound to the Word in some way.
 However, Greene makes it clear that much of the success relies on the presence of a talented musician of Sinclair’s calibre.

 “To have Angus is critical for the event and for the ministry. […] I’d love to do it in CLAY,” Greene said.
 “It’d be a great opportunity to have 800 kids and youth there to hear it, but we’ll see.
 I do want to bring it.
 It is on my radar.”